malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

-where at the melting point $T_m$ the enthalpy lost from crystallisation is equal to the entropy gained resulting in $\Delta G = 0$.
+where at the melting point $T_m$ the enthalpy lost from crystallisation is equal to the entropy gained giving $\Delta G = 0$.
-The relationship in @eq:gibbs_free_energy identifies the most stable state for a given condition;
-that is the equilibrium state.
-What it doesn't describe is the process of moving from one phase to another, we need additional theories.
+Having a negative $\Delta G$ indicates that a phase transition is possible, it doesn't describe is the process of crystal growth.
 The growth of a crystal from the melt is comprised of two distinct steps,